 Meanwhile, Gracie and Lucky head to the hardware store together, where the latter eyes up a whole wall of axes.
 She immediately starts to hallucinate, with the store owner encouraging her to take up a weapon.

-Betty does nothing to quell Lucky’s murderous thoughts, filling up her petrol tank with sugar that evening.
+Betty does nothing to quell Lucky’s murderous thoughts, filling up Midge’s petrol tank with sugar that evening.
 Inside the house, the family are none the wiser to what she’s done.